CryptoCurve/cryptocurve-sdk/README.md

 ## Browser

-Include the `cryptocurve-sdk.js` script in your HTML file and instantiate an instance as follows:
+Include the script from [our release page](https://github.com/CryptoCurve/cryptocurve-sdk/releases/) (or your local `dist` folder after building) in your HTML file and instantiate an instance as follows:

 ```
 <script src="cryptocurve-sdk.js"></script>
 <script type="text/javascript">
 // if hostname is null, defaults to http://localhost:8545
-sdk = new window.cryptocurve.sdk(hostname);
+var sdk = new window.cryptocurve.sdk(hostname);
 sdk.setProvider(hostname);

 sdk.eth.getCoinbase()...